tldr-pages/tldr/pages/windows/reg-import.md

 # reg import

-> Import all available keys, subkeys and values from a file.
+> Import all available keys, subkeys, and values from a file.

 - Import all keys, subkeys and values from a file: